 Small business alternatives

-If your business hasn’t qualified for a Marcus business line of credit, many other online providers offer borrowing options for Amazon Sellers.
+If your business hasn’t qualified for a Marcus business line of credit, other online providers offer loans for e-commerce businesses.

 For example, the lender Kickpay specializes in inventory financing for fast-fashion businesses with online stores at a fixed cost of 3% to 7% of the advance amount.
 And Clearbanc offers advances to online retailers for a wide range of expenses, charges a fee of 6% to 12.5% of the advance amount.
 Both ranges of fees are low compared with other merchant cash advance companies.

 Business lines of credit can be less expensive than a merchant cash advance, but they rely on factors like time in business, revenue and credit scores to qualify for.
 Merchant cash advances also tend to have high approval rates.
 Cash advance companies look at factors like your sales history when underwriting your application and typically don’t consider personal credit, though some come with fixed fees equivalent to 300% APR.
 The expense — and quick repayment period — of a merchant cash advance may put a strain on your business.

 Reach out if a lender isn’t up front about the cost of financing online before you apply.
 And compare multiple offers before deciding on one lender.

 Marcus by Goldman Sachs’ exclusive line of credit is only available to select Amazon sellers.
 If you don’t have an offer, compare alternative business loans.

 Anna Serio is a trusted lending expert and certified Commercial Loan Officer who's published more than 1,000 articles on Finder to help Americans strengthen their financial literacy.
 A former editor of a newspaper in Beirut, Anna writes about personal, student, business and car loans.
 Today, digital publications like Business Insider, CNBC and the Simple Dollar feature her professional commentary, and she earned an Expert Contributor in Finance badge from review site Best Company in 2020.